 Candidates close to completion of their PhD will also be considered and could be appointed as Research Assistant within the salary range £33,860 - £42,830 per annum.

 You must have excellent communication skills and be able to organise your own work and prioritise work to meet conference deadlines.
 All applicants must be fluent in spoken and written English.
-You will be part of the Large-Scale Distributed Systems (LSDS) research group.
+You will be part of the Large-Scale Data & Systems (LSDS) research group.

 We are also an Athena SWAN Silver Award winner, a Stonewall Diversity Champion, a Two Ticks Employer and are working in partnership with GIRES to promote respect for trans people.